-- One case of diapers or briefs (one case = 96 diapers or 80 briefs) - One case of incontinence pads/liners (one case = 130 pads) - One case of underpads - One box of wipes assessment conducted by the Nurse; however, the maximum allowed is one box per month for adults (age 21 and older).
+- One case of diapers or briefs (one case = 96 diapers or 80 briefs) - One case of incontinence pads/liners [one case = 130 pads] - One case of underpads - One box of wipes

 Note: If the beneficiary has an ostomy or catheter for urinary control and an ostomy for bowel control, no diaper or pull-ups will be authorized, but under pads may be authorized.
 If the beneficiary has an appliance for bowel or bladder control, but not both, diapers/pull-ups may be authorized based on the frequency of incontinence.